differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-15-k3s-pv-loss-incident-review.md

 Upgrading Ubuntu and K3s on all cluster nodes at the same time made it hard to determine the cause of the problem.

 In future, perform upgrades separately from each other.

+### Take snapshots or backups before upgrades

+If I'd taken a snapshot before performing the upgrade, I wouldn't need to revert all the way back to November.
+This ought to be addressed by more frequent snapshots and by increased backup retention, describe below.

+### Drain nodes before upgrading and restarting

+I didn't bother draining the nodes as I was performing the upgrades and restarts.
+I _suspect_ that this might have triggered the situation where Kubernetes wiped the persistent volumes.
+Consider draining the nodes properly in future.

 ### Longhorn: Long-term retention of backups